pratham-g7/minesweeper/README.md

 ## 🚀 Running the Game

-1. Install Python 3
+1. Install the executable provided, and run it.
-2. Clone the repo:
+2. Clone the repo and run `minesweeper.py`